 By Blake Ng — 22 Feb 2021

-Food tourism is a rewarding way to share exciting cuisines, flavours and ingredients with a wide range of people – but as with many industries, COVID-19’s had its impact on the way people book and enjoy these experiences.
+Food tourism providers are a rewarding way to share exciting cuisines, flavours and ingredients with a wide range of people – but as with many industries, COVID-19’s had its impact on the way people book and enjoy these experiences.
 Food tour operators have been doing a stellar job of adapting to these ever-changing circumstances.
 So how have food tours and cooking classes been evolving?

 With social distancing, flight restrictions and lockdowns in place at various levels around the world, it’s only natural that travel and tourism experiences have quickly localised.
 There’s also been a societal shift towards low food miles, supporting local food suppliers and industries.
 With these two aspects in mind, tours or experiences that are centred around home-grown food are proving really popular.
 One such example is the mystery-solving picnic experience being embraced in Australia and New Zealand: where guests are given clues leading them to local producers so they can collect gourmet items for their picnic.